-When you apply a bulk action or automation, the action will attempt to import anyone who has not already been imported in Services.
+When you apply a bulk action or automation, the action will attempt to import anyone who has not already been imported into Services.
 Once the person is imported, it will then apply the action.

 However, a couple of things can cause the import to fail.

-- An Administrator can require specific tags on a person's profile.
+An Administrator can require specific tags on a person's profile.
 Since a bulk action can only do one thing at a time, trying to import new people will fail if there are required tags.